 While there are still plenty of new release uncirculated cards today, those cards are desirable not because they are uncirculated, but because the actual cards are thought of to have value.

 For instance, Archives Signatures (and Retired) and Clearly Authentic are probably the most popular examples, coming one card per box, and featuring “buyback” cards only with autographs, or clear chrome renditions of older designs, also with autographs, respectively.

 In a funny turn of events, though, an auto card from a set like Archives Signatures doesn’t hold as much value as a comparable, non-uncirculated set, probably best illustrated when you look at value of a 1/1 in both instances.

 Deserving of its own section, Topps Project2020 hit the hobby with a flurry.

 I’m not going to get into whether its presence was/is good or bad, where it can and should go from here, etc. All I know is that it certainly made its mark on the hobby, and, more to the point of this post, was an uncirculated card entry.

-Briefly, for those who might not know, Topps commissioned 20 artists to reimagine 20 iconic cards, including the 1969 Topps Nolan Ryan, 1980 Topps Rickey Henderson, 1985 Topps Doc Gooden, 1987 Topps Mark McGwire, and many more (view the archive here).
+Briefly, for those who might not know, Topps commissioned 20 artists to reimagine 20 legendary baseball cards, including the 1969 Topps Nolan Ryan, 1980 Topps Rickey Henderson, 1985 Topps Doc Gooden, 1985 Topps Mark McGwire, and many more (view the archive here).

 Now it a good time to mention it, but two of the reasons why someone would get their cards graded is to protect and authenticate.
 With Project 2020 cards that are already encased and direct from Topps, you’re pretty much covered in both areas.